 We suggest that you print out the Check Sheet to assist you in completing the application.
 All forms related to the fictitious name application, including the Check Sheet, are available from our Forms Page.

-Please carefully review the laws and regulations governing the Board's accountancy firms as noted above.
-If you have any questions after reviewing the information provided here, you may contact the Board's staff by email at email@example.com, by fax at (916) 263-3676, or by calling (916) 561-1701.
+Please carefully review the laws and regulations governing the CBA's accountancy firms as noted above.
+If you have any questions after reviewing the information provided here, you may contact the Initial Licensing Unit by email at firstname.lastname@example.org, by fax at (916) 263-3676, or by calling (916) 561-1701.